lupyuen/lupyuen.github.io/src/expander.md

 bl602_expander_interrupt: Call gpio=12
 ```

-And __calls the Interrupt Handler Callback__ for GPIO 12.
+And __calls the Interrupt Callback__ for GPIO 12.

-Finally the GPIO Command calls GPIO Expander to __detach the Interrupt Handler Callback__...
+Finally the GPIO Command calls GPIO Expander to __detach the Interrupt Callback__...

 ```text
 bl602_expander_detach: Detach callback for gpio=12